Tay-Jie-Wen-Marcus/ML-Stock_Price_Movement_Prediction/README.md

 ## Note:
 As the main objective of the project was to evaluate various techniques used in stock price movement prediction, some of the code for our models were extracted from public repository/reports/articles that we referenced in our report.
-Who do not own those and credit belongs to its respective owners as referenced to in our report.
+We do not own those and credit belongs to its respective owners as referenced to in our report.

 ## References:
 - (n.d.). stock market prediction using ann - irjet.
 Retrieved April 8, 2020, from https://www.irjet.net/archives/V5/i3/IRJET-V5I3634.pdf